 Most of the law regarding discovery in criminal cases focuses on what the prosecution must disclose to the defense.
-After all, the prosecution is the side with all the information and resources.
+After all, the prosecution is the side with the most information and resources.
 But, at least in some sense, discovery is a two-way street: Defendants have to turn over certain information to the prosecution.
 This obligation is referred to as reciprocal discovery.

 Defendants have argued that forcing them to turn over evidence to the prosecution in advance of trial violates their Fifth Amendment right to silence and the privilege against self-incrimination.
 But courts have upheld so-called reciprocal discovery laws.
 (It's worth noting that in many cases, specifically those that settle well before trial, the defense doesn't end up turning anything over to the prosecution.)